Gatineau: Education

 The education system in Quebec is different from other systems in Canada.
-It consists of six years of primary schooling and five years of secondary schooling; after this, students must attend an additional school called CEGEP, or Collège d'enseignement général et professionnel if they want to access the province’s universities.
+It consists of six years of primary schooling and five years of secondary schooling; after this, students may choose to attend an additional school called CEGEP, or Collège d'enseignement général et professionnel.
+Obtaining a DEC (diplôme d’études collégiales) is one way students may gain access to the province's universities.
+Another is by gaining at least two years of work experience.
 CEGEPs offer both pre-university (two-year) and technical (three-year) programs.

-With 28.3% of its population over 20 years of age having completed university studies, Gatineau is well ahead of the rest of the Canada.
+With 28.3% of its population over 20 years of age having completed university studies, Gatineau is well ahead of the rest of Canada.
 Gatineau also has one of the highest bilingualism rates, with 63.5% of its population fluent in both English and French.

 The city of Gatineau, within its Hull neighborhood, houses the main campus of the Université du Québec en Outaouais (UQO), part of the Université du Québec network.
 The UQO counts over 5,500 students, mostly within its multiple social science programs.
 It is world-renowned for its cyber-psychology laboratory.
 Faced with a limited number of domains of study, many Quebec students attend other universities, either in Ottawa or Montreal.
 Every year, the UQO hosts the Bar of Quebec course for certification of new lawyers.

 Gatineau is also the home of two CEGEPs, including the francophone Cégep de l'Outaouais (with three campuses across the city) and the anglophone Heritage College.

 The main French-language school boards in Gatineau are the Commission scolaire des Portages-de-l'Outaouais, the Commission scolaire au Coeur-des-Vallées, and the Commission scolaire des Draveurs.
 There are also four private high schools: the all-girl Collège Saint-Joseph, the Collège Saint-Alexandre, and École secondaire Nouvelles-Frontières and le Centre académique de l'Outaouais (CADO).
 Elementary and secondary education in English is held under the supervision of the Western Quebec School Board.

 Since 1995, the National Autonomous University of Mexico (UNAM) has a campus in Gatineau.
 A military training centre, Defence Public Affairs Learning Centre, is also located in Gatineau.